Harry Potter and the Deathly Hallows – Part 1 (video game)

-Harry Potter and the Deathly Hallows – Part 1 is a 2010 action-adventure video game.
+Harry Potter and the Deathly Hallows – Part 1 is a 2010 action-adventure game.
 It is based on the 2010 film of the same name.
-It was released on November 16, 2010 in the United States, November 18, 2010 in Australia, and on November 19, 2010 in Europe and India.
-The game was released for mobile devices, Nintendo DS, Microsoft Windows, PlayStation 3, Wii, Xbox 360, and PC.
+It was released on 16 November 2010 in the United States, 18 November 2010 in Australia, and on 19 November 2010 in Europe and India.
+The game was released for mobile devices, Nintendo DS, Microsoft Windows, PlayStation 3, Wii, Xbox 360.

 The game follows protagonists Harry Potter, Ron Weasley and Hermione Granger, who set out to destroy the seven Horcruxes which will help them to defeat Lord Voldemort, the game's antagonist.
 It is the first Harry Potter game to be rated T for teen by ESRB.
-The game featured generally poor reviews from critics, with the dark tone of the game being praised, but the gameplay disappointing reviewers.
+The game received generally negative reviews from critics, who praised its tone but criticized its gameplay, repetitive combat and overly basic structure, while the DS version received mixed reviews.